theophilee/theophilee.github.io/_book_notes/technological-revolutions-and-financial-capital.md

 The main claim is that **technology has progressed in succeeding and distinct waves/paradigms** since the Industrial Revolution and has done so **for financial and social reasons** rather than technological ones.

 Paradigms progress in phases:
 1. **Irruption**: A technological revolution - technology with the means to modernize all existing industries and activities - irrupts into the scene.
-Production capital (entrepreneurs, operators) realizes the opportunity and starts building to make it increasingly clear to the rest of the world.
+Production capital (entrepreneurs, operators) realizes the opportunity - often after a highly visible attractor event (e.g., ChatGPT) - and starts building to make it increasingly clear to the rest of the world.
 2. **Frenzy**: Financial capital (venture capital and the rest of finance) aggressively pursues this technology, enabling production capital.
 A financial bubble forms because financial expectations grow faster than real deployment, partly because of societal inertia slowing adoption and partly because of financiers' unrealistic expectations and speculation.
 Social/political tension builds up because of growing inequalities between leaders of the revolution and everyone else.
 3. **Bubble/crash/turning point**: The financial bubble and political tension lead to a crash.
 New institutions and regulations are introduced to address tensions.
 4. **Synergy / golden age**: Production and financial capital converge - with production capital as the leader and financial capital as the enabler - to fully exploit the wave's potential across all industries and activities, raising everyone's productivity and life standards.